thakurtejveer/Dev-Ops-Practice/README.md

 # Dev-Ops-Practice
-This is to practice docker devops
+This is to practice devops